elektronaut/sugar/README.md

 ## Requirements, and how to install them

-Sugar is written for Ruby on Rails 3.1, and is Ruby 1.9 ready.
+Sugar is built using Ruby on Rails 3.2, and requires Ruby 1.9.

 You'll need to have a database set up.
 Sugar was developed against MySQL.
 PostgreSQL and SQLite hasn't been tested, but should work.
-Edit the Gemfile to reflect your DBM of choise.
+Edit the Gemfile to reflect your DBM of choice.

+You'll also need Redis installed.
+Sugar connects to localhost by default, which should be fine in most cases.

 Finally, install Bundler (if you haven't) and use it to install the rest of the required gems: